frida/frida-website/_i18n/en/_docs/stalker.md

 This is required because of the `clone` syscall.
 This syscall creates a new process which shares execution context with the parent, such as file handles, virtual address space, and signal handlers.
 In essence, this effectively creates a new thread.
-But the current thread is being traced by stalker, and clone is going to create an exact replica of it.
-Given that stalker contexts are on a per-thread basis, we should not be stalking this new child.
+But the current thread is being traced by Stalker, and clone is going to create an exact replica of it.
+Given that Stalker contexts are on a per-thread basis, we should not be stalking this new child.

 Note that for syscalls in AArch64 the first 8 arguments are passed in registers